kt3k/buttons/src/domain/button.md

 - name: description
   type: string
   desc: The description of the button
-- name: user
+- name: userId
-  type: User
+  type: string
-  desc: The owner user of the button
+  desc: The id of the owner user of the button
 ---